demogorgon1/plantbasedgames-io/blog/content/posts/00-firstpost.md

 # Haven't we seen that tree before?

 I have a proud history of re-inventing the wheel, repeatedly.
-Especially when it comes to my personal projects, I tend to chase some tangent, spending a lot of time doing things that might not be particularily productive in the grand scheme of things.
+Especially when it comes to my personal projects, I tend to chase some tangent, spending a lot of time doing things that might not be particularly productive in the grand scheme of things.
 I see a squirrel, I chase it.
-I'm, however, very much aware that this is the only way I can really keep myself motivated, long term, when it comes to personal projects, so I try not to be too harsh on myself.
+I'm, however, very much aware that this is the only way I can really keep myself motivated long term, when it comes to personal projects, so I try not to be too harsh on myself.

 As mentioned, it's very important that server hosting gets as cheap as possible.